(A) This rule describes Ohio's medicaid estate recovery program and the undue hardship waiver request process.

 (I) Request for undue hardship waiver.

-(1) Within thirty calendar days after notice of the estate recovery claim was mailed by the AGO, an undue hardship waiver may be requested (upon such form as may be designated by the ODJFS director) by an heir or potential heir who would suffer an undue hardship if a waiver is not granted, a person with an interest in assets of the estate, or a representative of such persons.
+(1) Within thirty calendar days after notice of the estate recovery claim was mailed by the AGO, an undue hardship waiver may be requested by an heir or potential heir who would suffer an undue hardship if a waiver is not granted, a person with an interest in assets of the estate, or a representative of such persons.
 An undue hardship waiver may not be requested by a creditor of the estate, unless such creditor is also a potential heir of the estate.

-(2) Within sixty calendar days of receipt of the request for an undue hardship waiver, ODJFS must notify the applicant whether the waiver request has been approved (in full, in part, or for a limited time) or denied.
+(2) Within sixty calendar days of receipt of the request for an undue hardship waiver, ODM shall notify the applicant whether the waiver request has been approved (in full, in part, or for a limited time) or denied.
 Failure to meet this sixty day deadline does not result in an automatic decision on the request.

-(3) If the waiver request was not approved in full, or if the approval was time-limited, the applicant may, within thirty calendar days, request (on such form as the director designates) that the ODJFS director, or designee, review the undue hardship waiver decision.
+(3) When the waiver request was not approved in full, or when the approval was time-limited, the applicant may, within thirty calendar days, request that the ODM director, or designee, review the undue hardship waiver decision.

-(J) Within thirty days after notice of the estate recovery claim was mailed by the AGO, a person with an interest in assets of the estate (or a representative of any such person) may (upon such form as may be designated by the ODJFS director) present a claim showing evidence that assets of the estate are exempt assets under one of the following categories.
+(J) Within thirty days after notice of the estate recovery claim was mailed by the AGO, a person with an interest in assets of the estate (or a representative of any such person) may present a claim showing evidence that assets of the estate are exempt assets under one of the following categories.

 (1) Government reparation payments to special populations are exempt from medicaid estate recovery.